kompanion/kompanion/www/README.md

 ### Must have

 - mobile
-- Contributing page
 - Form submission
-  - The Lambda function for automatic submission is almost there...
-  - But it's still very prone to bugs, so in the meantime, just render a `<pre>` with the JSON file that people need to add in GH, and direct them to the [corresponding link](https://github.com/kompanion/kommunity-content/new/master/content)
+  - refine styling
   - Submission go back
-- Header
 - **more** (_and more relavant_) **content**
-- modal with more recommendations
 - Newsletter
+- 404
+- "via twitter" in ContentCard for influencers

+### Nice to have

+- modal with other recommendations
 - Room for feedback

-### Nice to have

 - about page
-- user pages
-- better space content cards
 - Tooltips for skill levels
 - Tooltips for the format in the content card
 - masonry layout for the content
 - filter for the topic when clicking on its tag inside a content card
-- 404
 - Accesible sidebars

-- better structuring of CSS
+### Needs re-structuring

+- Consider CSS modules for certain parts of the app
+- Reinforce a consistent name for collaborator / contributor / user
+- Reinforce a consistent name for collaborator / contributor / user
+- Put kommunity in its own repository